A Plethora of Platforms

 Pros:

 • Reduced upfront costs: Unlike building your own on-premises cloud, which can be a significant upfront investment, hosted private cloud offers a more affordable entry point.
+Just as with an apartment, you’ll simply choose the setup you like, sign some paperwork, pay the fee, and you’re ready to move in!
 By eliminating the need to purchase expensive hardware and take care of the setup yourself, you can save a substantial amount of money.
 Additionally, you can avoid the costs associated with hiring additional or re-allocating current IT staff.
-Your provider will handle much of the work associated with your cloud.
+Your landlord, aka infrastructure provider, will handle much of the work associated with your cloud.

-• Scalability and flexibility: Need to expand operations or accommodate seasonal fluctuations in demand?
+• Scalability and flexibility: Oftentimes we outgrow our living space and need to upgrade.
+Luckily, it’s a straightforward process to change or add onto what you have already.
+Need to increase operations or accommodate seasonal fluctuations in demand?
 With hosted private cloud, you can quickly scale your infrastructure up or down to meet your needs.
 This flexibility ensures that you’re not paying for resources you don’t use and can adapt to changing business requirements.
 If your provider offers multiple data center locations, as most do, you can also easily expand into new regions – nearly overnight, if you wish!

 • Managed services: One of the biggest advantages of hosted private cloud is that you don’t have to worry about the day-to-day of your IT infrastructure.
 Your provider is your landlord, handling tasks such as system maintenance, security updates, and performance optimization.
 Your IT team can focus on higher-level strategic projects, and you don’t need to hire as many people either (unless you really want to!
 IT people are pretty cool.)